-I made this interactive dashboard of Madison Area (Dane County) showing COVID-19
+I made this interactive dashboard of Madison Area (Dane County) showing COVID-19 Pandemic as well as

-Pandemic as well as relevant information from a geographic perspective.
-This
+relevant information from a geographic perspective.
+This dashboard is originally

-dashboard is originally my volunteered product for community benefits, instead of
+my volunteered product for community benefits, instead of seeking academic achievements, though I later

-seeking academic achievements, though I later got endorsed by my research lab (SCDM)
+got endorsed by my research lab (SCDM) led by Professor Qunying Huang.
+One of

-social good”, and we hope this product could be a practice of “Wisconsin Idea”, that
+our research focuses is “spatial science for social good”, and we hope this product could be a practice

-university research should be applied to solve problems and improve the life of
+of “Wisconsin Idea”, that university research should be applied to solve

-state citizens.
-Since all the data are available (from WI health department), and we
+problems and improve the life of state citizens.
+Since all the data are available (from WI health

-happen to have the skills and experience in bettering visualizing these datasets, it
+department), and we happen to have the skills and experience in bettering

-is our duty and honor to serve our lovely local communities.
+visualizing these datasets, it is our duty and honor to serve our lovely local communities.

 This map won the Best Student Map in